 Responsibility for Selection

 Under the general supervision of the Library Director, the Supervising Librarians are responsible for the collection development process.
-Centralized Collection Development staff is responsible for identifying titles for acquisition.
-Exceptions to this are periodicals and Pioneer Room materials, which are chosen by the Director or designee.
-All library staff and members of the public are encouraged to recommend titles for purchase.
+They work closely with the LS&S Centralized Collection Development staff to identify titles for acquisition. eMaterials, periodicals, and Pioneer Room materials are acquired completely by local Library Staff All library staff and members of the public are encouraged to recommend titles for purchase.
 Those recommendations will be evaluated by Supervising Librarians using the same selection criteria as general purchases.
 An electronic resources committee recommends resources for purchase.

 All materials, whether purchased or donated, are considered in terms of the criteria listed below.
 An item need not meet all of these standards in order to be added to the collection.

 Appropriateness of subject to the age and/or level of the intended audience